Local Tunisian crafts, and the sisters selling them to the world

 Next we travel to the Sahel area, roughly 100 miles south of the country’s capital, Tunis.

 This area was once well-known for its textile produce and traditional textile weaving methods whereby the craftsman or women will loop and weave the fabric, using a loom.
 Sadly this tradition is declining as demand declines and mass-production steps in to take over where the demand remains.

 Traditional Tunisian textile weaving using a loom has been passed down through Salah’s family for generations, and he is proud to continue the tradition as one of the increasingly few weavers still in the trade.

 Salah uses his loom to produce foutas, more commonly known in the Western world as Hammam towels.
 The fouta is a thin piece of cotton or linen, with a simple and graphic print.
 They were first produced in Tunisia for men and women to wrap around themselves while at public baths.

 Foutas (hammam towels) are fantastic for today’s traveller thanks to their lightweight, quick dry fabric.
 Best used at the spa, on the beach, as a scarf or even as a picnic blanket).

 - Purchase a fouta of your own, hand-weaved by Salah, from our online store.

-They’re focused on designing and distributing beautiful handmade Tunisian products, and committed to ethically sourcing and preserve these Tunisian crafts, traditions and skills of centuries by supporting individual craft producers and small businesses.
+We’re proud to have teamed up with Tunisian-owned company, Babooshe, to bring you these products.
+Babooshe is a lifestyle brand who have been featured in Elle, Financial Times, Good Homes, and more.
+They focus on designing and distributing beautiful handmade Tunisian products, and committed to ethically sourcing and preserve these Tunisian crafts, traditions and skills of centuries by supporting individual craft producers and small businesses.